uc-python/python-for-web-scraping/README.md

 Students should be familiar with the core concepts of Python: assignments, if-statements, for-loops, using functions, and ideally writing functions as well.
 Experience with Jupyter notebooks (or JupyterLab) and Pandas DataFrames will make the course easier but is not required.

+Attendees who need a refresher might consider two excellent Python books by Jake VanderPlas:
+- *A Whirlwind Tour of Python* – This book is an overview of the very basics of Python, and is meant as an introduction to the following, longer text.
+It's available for free online [here](https://jakevdp.github.io/WhirlwindTourOfPython/).
+- *The Python Data Science Handbook* – An absolutely incredible resource, managing to cover enormous breadth and reasonable depth of the core Python libraries for data science, without being dry.
+Available free online [here](https://jakevdp.github.io/PythonDataScienceHandbook/).

 ### Format

 The course content will be delivered via pre-recorded lectures, which I will release weekly in chunks of approximately 5 hours for 3 weeks.